BenTaylorPublic/screeps/README.md

 ```
 ### Short term
 ```
-PowerScav
-    Use ScavengeController
-```
-### Mid term:
-```
-Minerals
+Minerals & Lab logic
-    Will be a peer to peer system
-    All rooms will obey a constant system, using 2 numbers ResourceTooLittle, ResourceTooMuch
-        If they have too little, they'll look for a room which has > tooLittle If a room has too much, they'll look for a room with < tooMuch If all rooms have too much, it'll stop mining it Some minerals will be marked to break them back down This logic will be done by the empire controller with rooms that are RCL8 I think Only every 100 ticks
-    Transactions will have to have a queue system
-    The controller will have to take into account existing transactions that haven't been completed yet Mineral ratios are:
+    Checklist (unordered):
+        Stage 7.9 -> 8, labs
+    Checklist (in order):
+        Stockers to stock terminal with energy (needs a constant value) Test
+        Mining Stop/Start setting
+            If the empire has ResourceX < Stage8RoomCount * ResourceTooLittle, mining start, else stop Mining stop is just a bool.
+When the miner creep dies, it just wont spawn a new one.
+            Test with 1 resource
+        Mining room logic
+            Test with 1 resource
+        ResourceTooMuch logic to create TransferToRoom orders
+        Stockers to obey TransferToRoom orders (bank to terminal) Terminal to obey TransferToRoom orders
+        Stockers to unload from TransferToRoom orders
+            They should unload anything in terminal that isn't in a current order ResourceTooLittle logic to create TransferToRoom orders
+    Mineral ratios are:
         Z 3
         K 3
         U 4
         L 3
         O 10
         H 11
         X 7

-Lab logic
+    Lab Memory
-    It'll be adding another stage in 7 -> 8, so 7.9
-    Uses stocker creeps
-    Lab logic of what to request/combine/buff
         Memory will be an array of lab Ids, with length 5 1 lab will be the buffing lab
-    It will be locked with a bool when it needs to be used to buff Essentially making it last in the list of labs to use Rest of the time it can be used with the array
-    2 origin labs will be the middle ones
+        It will be locked with a bool when it needs to be used to buff Essentially making it last in the list of labs to use Rest of the time it can be used with the array 2 origin labs will be the middle ones

-Downgrade controller creep
-    Flag name "downgrade-{X}"
-    Where X is how many CLAIM parts (matched by MOVE parts) It varies in claim parts because 1 would block it, but 25 would be reducing it a lot Maybe a repeat option, for when it dies
 ```
+### Mid term:
+```
+PowerScav
+    Use ScavengeController
+```
 ### Long term:
 ```
 Attack
-    Seems to be some problem with ending an attack smoothly Flags aren't being removed?
     Large
         Very similar to AttackQuick
         Only attack when 1 of the attack creeps has < 300ish ticks to live